Creating test reports

 Producing Allure test reports from Codefresh pipelines

-In order to obtain test reports with Allure, the general process of a pipeline is the following:
+To obtain test reports with Allure through a pipeline, the general process is the following:

 - Generate test results using Allure and store them in a folder named